Functionalities we implemented in the system

 It may seem easy.
 If you are new to aviation you may think it's just drawing a straight line.
 Actually, it's much more complicated than a standard 2D car navigation.
 First, it works in three dimensions, second, there are no standard roads, but countless obstacles and dynamic areas where planes should or simply cannot fly.

 We got down to it and delivered the MVP.
-Our first version of Clear AirSpace® app wasn't perfect but it worked and delivered value to pilots.
+Our first version of the Clear AirSpace® app wasn't perfect but it worked and delivered value to pilots.
 Since we met the deadline, the project gained business traction, and we could work over the next months to improve.
 With time we created our own map rendering engine.
-Since we didn't use external map provider the app worked much faster than the benchmarks.
+Since we didn't use an external map provider the app worked much faster than the benchmarks.

 Clear AirSpace® is a swiss army knife for pilots.
 The essential Electronic Flight Bag (EFB) tools in one app.
-Aircraft pilots are obliged to have with them printed aeronautical charts (route manual, flight checklists, logbooks and weather information) and have to be trained to know how to use them.
-However, it's much more handy for them to use our solution.
+Aircraft pilots are obliged to have with them printed aeronautical charts (route manual, flight checklists, logbooks, and weather information) and have to be trained to know how to use them.
+However, it's much handier for them to use our solution.
 It has all the most important features, such as approach plates (instructions on how to land) for every airport in Europe, as well as advanced weather modules.

 Clear AirSpace® is a mobile application for IOS and Windows devices available in AppStore and Microsoft Store.
 It serves as a navigation aid for both helicopter and airplane pilots during all kinds of flight operations.
 In contrast to other navigation apps, Clear AirSpace® puts a special emphasis on the individual needs of specialized aviation institutions like medical rescue, transport companies, or private carriers.

 The stack we used for the app is - PYTHON, Django, C# / Xamarin, C++, Java.
 We used PYTHON and Django to build the backend.
-We built the rest API where data is gathered and stored Python and later integrated with many other systems.
+We built the rest API where data is gathered and stored in Python and later integrated with many other systems.
 The app itself is built with Xamarin.